 Brown butter, cinnamon and coffee are matches made in heaven!
 The kind of coffee I use is instant espresso powder as this dissolves.
 Using ground coffee gives the cookie a rougher texture.

-Try these brown butter pecan cookies next!
+Try these brown butter chocolate chip pecan cookies next!

 These delicious cookies use only simple ingredients.
 Find the full list of ingredients in the printable recipe card at the bottom of this post.
 Here is a rundown of what you will need.